 - General health: Cataracts, arthritis, and other health problems may occur in older birds.

 If you buy a rainbow lorikeet from a breeder, they’ll have recorded it at birth.

 What Does Healthy Rainbow Lorikeet Poop Look Like?

 Most parrot species’ droppings are semi-solid, with a similar texture to toothpaste.
-However, lorikeets have extremely loose and watery droppings that resemble diarrhea.
-This is down to the lorikeet’s unique diet.
-Wild rainbow lorikeets get most of their nutrition from nectar, which they get from flowers.
-Pet lorikeets need to be fed a specialized “lorikeet nectar,” which contains essential vitamins, sugar, and amino acids.
+However, lorikeets have loose and watery droppings that resemble diarrhea.
+This is down to the lorikeet’s specialized diet.

+Lorikeets obtain most of their nutrition from nectar, which they get from flowers.
+Pet lorikeets must be fed a specialized “lorikeet nectar,” which contains essential vitamins, sugar, and amino acids.

 Are Rainbow Lorikeets Aggressive?

 Rainbow lorikeets are confident, outgoing, energetic birds that won’t shy away from human interaction.

 When you bring a lorikeet home, it’ll take time to bond with you.
 However, it shouldn’t behave aggressively, bite, or attack you if you give it time to adjust to its new life.

 If a lorikeet is hostile toward a human, it may be stressed, sick, in pain, or frightened.
 Lorikeets may also exhibit aggressive behaviors when bored or lacking mental stimulation.